-Many contractors depend on funding by federal and state agencies for highway, transit and infrastructure programs.
+Many contractors depend on funding by federal, foreign, state and local agencies for highway, transit and infrastructure programs.
 Future legislation may increase or decrease government spending, which, if decreased, could have a negative effect on the Company's financial condition or results of operations.
 Federal funding allocated to infrastructure may be decreased in the future.

-In fiscal years 2016 and 2015, the Company depended on one customer for a significant portion of its revenue.
+In fiscal years 2017, 2016 and 2015, the Company depended on one customer for a significant portion of its revenue.
 The loss of this relationship could have adverse consequences on the Company's future business.

-The percentage of the Company's net revenue that was derived from sales to one customer was 14% in fiscal 2016 and 15% in fiscal 2015.
+The percentage of the Company's net revenue that was derived from sales to one customer was 13% in fiscal 2017, 14% in fiscal 2016 and 15% in fiscal 2015.